salesforce/botsim/latest/_sources/tutorials.rst.txt

-Retrieve Einstein BotBuilder bot metadata
+Retrieve Einstein BotBuilder Bot Metadata
 ##############################################################################
 There are two inputs required by BotSIM for dialog simulation with the Einstein BotBuilder platform: